You developed HemoAde for Arm Pump – What is Arm Pump?

 We met with a number of potential ingredient suppliers that develop ingredients for blood flow.
 We felt we needed to have clinical evidence that supported not only the efficacy, but safety of the ingredient as well.
 We were able to find that from a supplier in Japan.
 They had performed exceptional research on increasing blood flow through the hands and fingers, and also had strong safety data including a trial that was done on blood clotting.
 This was very important to us because there is always a risk of bleeding when you have a “get off” on your bike.

 Dean Wilson in the US and Kyle Keast in Canada were both using HemoAde when they had significant crashes.
 We all know that Dean had issues with his ribs, lung and back, and Kyle broke his femur.
 Neither had any issues with clotting even with these substantial injuries.

-After we had the heart of the formula established, the R&D team went to work building on the formula.
+After we had the heart of the formula established, the R&D team went to work building the supporting cast of ingredients.
 We wanted to ensure that HemoAde was a legitimate performance product that improved a rider’s ability to perform.
-We knew that cramping is an issue that is associated with arm pump and dehydration so we improved the formula by adding a well-documented but unknown anti-cramping ingredient.
+We knew that muscle cramping is an issue that is associated with arm pump and dehydration so we improved the formula by adding a well-documented but unknown anti-cramping ingredient.

 We also knew that if we were going to dramatically increase blood flow through the hands and fingers (by over 400 percent on average), we could benefit by delivering more oxygen to the working muscles as well.
 This is why we added specific amounts of vitamins that have been shown to increase the size and number of red blood cells.
 Last but not least, we developed a matrix of other proven ingredients to further assist with blood flow.
 These compliment or “super charge” the overall HemoAde formula.